mrSnow-tr/PortaLink/README.md

 - Their use of third-party services
 - Compliance with applicable laws and service terms

-Do not use PortaLink to expose data that you do not have permission to share.
+Do not use Sharelink to expose data that you do not have permission to share.

 ---

 ## Credits

-### PortaLink
+### Sharelink

 Created by **Mr.Snow**